andreasemeraro/PlaSim-analysis/README.md

 1. study_file_mod.ipynb;
 2. module_study_file.ipynb.

 The first one is the files that you have to open with jupyter.
-The second one is just the module used from the first one and where the classes and functions are stored.In the first one you have to set:
+The second one is just the module used from the first one and where the classes and functions are stored.
+In the first one you have to set:
 - folderPath="/home/andry/Andrea/repo/PlaSim-analysis/NSM2_100_70_30_ML_SI_T21"
 - file_analysis=folderPath+"/output/analisi/"
 - file_graph=folderPath+"/output/analisi/grafici/"